 Of all total drug admissions, 64% of the patients had a mental illness and were diagnosed as having a co-occurring disorder.
 Mental health problems was also 24% of the significant problems people had, followed by 16% being criminal activity.
 Finally, of those who needed treatment, the percentage of unmet need over all of New Jersey’s counties was roughly 40% of the roughly 90,000 people logged for needing substance use treatment.

 Let that sink in. almost half of all people in New Jersey who need treatment do not receive it.
 That does not have to be you, you have the opportunity to get the help you need from cocaine detox.
 We at the Discovery Institute want you to be informed about why you need medical detox, as opposed to a normal one.
 See more information below.

 Cocaine Detox with Discovery Institute

-After detox is concluded, individuals can benefit from a number of educational and therapeutic treatments through both residential or outpatient programs, depending on an individual’s needs.
-Recovery from cocaine is possible for anyone, but the best first step is a medical detox at Discovery Institute.
+After detox is concluded, individuals can benefit from a number of educational and therapeutic treatments through both residential or outpatient programs, depending on their needs.

 Here at Discovery Institute, we believe that recovery from cocaine addiction is absolutely possible!
 All it takes is a phone call, so please contact us today to learn more about our services.